 This article covers some of the most common ways to stop a bathroom or kitchen sink from gurgling and answers the question, “why is my sink gurgling?”.
-You can use these tips to prevent any more sink drain gurgling, but if you ever feel that you need professional help, you can call Clover Services at any time.
+You can use these tips to prevent any more sink drain gurgling, but if you ever feel that you need professional help, you can call Clover Contracting at any time.

 Common causes for a gurgling sink

 When it comes to hearing odd sounds coming out of your sinks, the most likely cause is your kitchen sink.
 This doesn’t mean, though, that your bathroom’s sink can’t be the cause.
 Regardless of whether you’re dealing with a gurgling kitchen sink or a bathroom sink, the main cause is slow draining water.

 If your kitchen or bathroom sink’s partially clogged, the water that goes down the drain can cause a vacuum, occasionally letting out little bubbles of air through that sound like gurgles.

 Depending on where you’re finding the sounds are coming from, the clog can be one of a few things.
 Clogs in the kitchen sink are typically food scraps and similar debris building up enough to reduce the flow of water while bathroom sink clogs are likely caused by hair and dirt.